divine-ray/Servilia/Overviews/Summaries, Digests/Differences Regarding Factions.md

 	> No Tech greater than gear, steam and steel
 	> Magic? doesn‘t exist

-KoS orders from Dragonkin, Frisco and Exile/Nolka
+Kill-on-Sight orders from Dragonkin, Frisco and Exile/Nolka
 ## Sepulchre
 ### Boons
 - Sense of community; shared goods across the necropolis (i.e. less requirements for money)